Genomon-Project/paplot-doc/command.rst

 3. Options
 ------------------------

-You can add the following optional arguments.
+You can add the following optional arguments:

 --config_file        Path to the configuration file.
-If not specified, then the default file is used.
+If it is not specified, the default file is used.
 --title              Title of the graph.
 --ellipsis           Abbreviated name of the graph used for file names (e.g., graph_**ca**.html).
-Might be convenient when outputting multiple files to the same directory.
+It is likely to be convenient while outputting multiple files to the same directory.
 --overview           Outline of the graph (displayed in the index.html file).
---remarks            Text shown in the remark section of the index.html file (the default value is set at ( ``[style]`` section's ``remarks`` option) in the configuration file.
+--remarks            Text displayed in the remark section of the index.html file (the default value is set at ( ``[style]`` section's ``remarks`` option) in the configuration file.

-The default values are as follows.
+The default values are as follows:

 =============== =================== ============ ============================================= ==============
 subcommand      title               ellipsis     overview                                      remarks